Laxey Car Sheds

 Laxey Car Shed (Manx: Bwaagyn Charr Laksaa) is a storage facility for the Manx Electric Railway in the village of Laxey on the Isle of Man.
 It also serves as an intermediate stopping place on the line, being the last before reaching the mid-way point of the village station.

 Usage

-It is used to store service cars of the tramway and for many years was a storage site for unused passenger cars and trailers.
+It is used as a car shed to store service cars of the tramway and for many years was a storage site for unused passenger cars and trailers.
 It is notable for a disastrous fire that destroyed all contents in 1930, accounting for the only major loss of rolling stock that the railway has ever encountered, save for the 10-13 Class Trams which were short-lived and converted early on.

 Layout

 The shed was originally fitted with four tracks and limited clearance but now houses three tracks, the site of the fourth having been given over to road vehicle storage.
 The shed was used for the storage of a steam locomotive during the successful Year Of Railways in 1993 and subsequent events, and at this time a longer headshunt was also installed to facilitate the shunting of rolling stock.